 Deed in Lieu

-Short sale on a non performing note
+Short sale on a non-performing note

-Foreclosure on a non performing loan
+Foreclosure on a non-performing loan

-What companies sell non performing loans?
+Which companies sell non-performing loans?

 I have no experience with any of these companies.